Menu

 See if your business is eligible

-In a push to assist with your transition to EVs, the State Government announced a ‘Clean Energy Car Fund’.
+In a push to assist with the transition to EVs, the State Government announced the Zero Emission Vehicle Rebate Scheme as part of the 'Clean Energy Car Fund'.

-The electric vehicle support package includes up to 10,000 rebates of $3,500 for buyers spending less than $70,000 on a new EV or hydrogen fuel-cell vehicle (FECV)
+The $3,500 electric vehicle rebate is for buyers spending less than $70,000 on a new EV or hydrogen fuel-cell vehicle (FECV).

 See what it's all about